ElCapor/bloxlib-examples/README.md

 `Instance(Address : int)` Specifies an instance in memory, returns an instance with address set to 0 when called without arguments.
 Arguments : Address representing the memory address of the instance

+`Instance().new(className : str) -> Instance` Creates a new instance given a class name , returns an instance with address 0 when class doesnt exist
 `Instance.getAddress() -> int` returns the address of the instance

 `Instance.GetName() -> str` returns the name of the instance